Ferries from

 How far is Ikaria from Athens?

-Ikaria to Athens ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Ikaria to Athens ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

 Ferry from Evdilos to Athens (Piraeus)